Luix-Sparta/tech258-azure-linux/2_tier_app_deployment/readme.md

 - **Availability Zones**: It's like having your team spread out across different locations in case something goes wrong in one place.
 This helps keep the app running even if there's a problem in one area.

-- **Load Balancer**: Think of it like a traffic cop directing cars to different lanes.
+- **Load Balancer**: Think of it like a traffic officer directing cars to different lanes.
 The load balancer sends users to different virtual machines so no one gets overwhelmed with too much work.

-- **Documentation and Diagrams**: Just like drawing a map to show where everything is, documenting VMSS helps everyone understand how it's set up and why it works the way it does.

 Extra Info: Default is now called initial